Propaganda in North Korea: Twitter

-The government's official Twitter account is also named Uriminzok ('Our race').
+The government's official Twitter account was also named Uriminzok.
 It gained 8,500 followers in the first week.
 As of 28 November 2012, the account had almost 11,000 followers and had sent out almost 5,000 tweets; by early 2015, the account had sent almost 13,000 messages and had close to 20,000 followers.
 In January 2011, the Korean-language account was hacked and featured messages calling for North Korean citizens to start an uprising.
 In April 2013, the country's Twitter account was hacked by the online activist group Anonymous.
+The account was closed down in 2024.

 Flickr

 The Flickr account was started in August 2010 and deactivated in April 2013 but is now active from some point in 2017.
-The site included many pictures of Kim Jong-un receiving applause from the military; children eating, in school, and enjoying life; booming agriculture; and modern city life.
-The Urminzokkiri Flickr account was hacked by Anonymous in April 2013, as part of the group's attack on North Korea's social media accounts.
+The site included many pictures of Kim Jong Un receiving applause from the military; children eating, in school, and enjoying life; booming agriculture; and modern city life.
+The Uriminzokkiri Flickr account was hacked by Anonymous in April 2013, as part of the group's attack on North Korea's social media accounts.

 Propaganda village

 Kijong-dong is a village in Pyonghwa-ri, Kaesong-si.
 It is situated in the North's half of the Korean Demilitarized Zone (DMZ) and is also known in North Korea as "Peace Village" (Korean: 평화촌; MR: P'yŏnghwach'on).

 The official position of the North Korean government is that the village contains a 200-family collective farm, serviced by a childcare center, kindergarten, primary and secondary schools, and a hospital.
-However, observation from the South suggests that the town is actually an uninhabited Potemkin village built at great expense in the 1950s in a propaganda effort to encourage defections from South Korea and to house the DPRK soldiers manning the extensive network of artillery positions, fortifications and underground marshalling bunkers that abut the border zone.
+However, observation from South Korea suggests that the town is an uninhabited Potemkin village built at great expense in the 1950s in a propaganda effort to encourage defections from South Korea and to house the DPRK soldiers manning the extensive network of artillery positions, fortifications and underground marshalling bunkers that abut the border zone.